Colombia Lights a Way for Global Cannabis Legalization| 13 September, 2021

 Is Cannabis Legal in Colombia?

 The use of CBD vape pens and cannabis vape devices is widespread in Colombia.
 However, a controversial Police Code put in place in 2017 prohibited the use of cannabis in public places.
 This was considered an infringement of basic human rights and was overturned by the Constitutional Court.
 While cannabis usage is still illegal, it has been decriminalized.
-In fact, growing cannabis in the home is in fact permitted, and there are cannabis farms that are thriving.
+In fact, growing cannabis in the home is permitted, (you can find marijuana seeds online), and there are cannabis farms that are thriving.

 When one considers that Colombia – a quite beautiful place – is one of few countries that has the perfect conditions for growing marijuana it is clear why the government is moving towards full legalization.
 But for now, it has taken the step to open Colombia’s massive cannabis industry to the world.
 Let’s see what this means for Colombia and elsewhere.